dukescript/dukescript-demos/paging/README.md

 # Paging

 This demo shows how to implement paging in DukeScript.
+The change from displaying a standard list is 10 lines of Java code and one line of HTML.

 Click the image below to see it in action: